udocker

 Focused on running scientific applications in Linux systems.

-- Batch or Interative, HTC or HPC, across sites in grid infrastrutures.
+- Batch or Interactive, HTC or HPC, across sites in grid infrastructures.

 Containers for batch processing - I